-Our blind accessibility assessor, Alan Sleat, tells us how it really is when he travels by bus or coach.
+Our blind accessibility assessor, Alan Sleat, shares his experiences of travelling by bus or coach.

 As a blind person, along with some bad experiences, the trust in using these modes of transport, along with the rest, is needed.
-My objective is getting yourself there, and then it is up to the assistance you have booked to get you where you need to go.
+My objective is getting myself there.
+Then it is up to the assistance you have booked to get you where you need to go.

 Likewise, with bus drivers.
 You get excellent and helpful drivers, but then, sometimes you don’t – and end up going on a longer trip than expected!